Library of interesting images and discussion related to pump and irrigation problems,

 View of Lake Travis cove high and dry in September 2009 across from Lakeway area.

-The installer had attempted to shield the pressure pipe and wiring inside a larger 4 inch pipe or duct system, however, when his couplings started pulling apart he decided to use sheet metal screws to secure the couplings to the pipe.
+The installer had attempted to shield the pressure pipe and wiring inside a larger 4 inch pipe system, however, when his couplings started pulling apart he decided to use sheet metal screws to secure the couplings to the pipe.
 The sheet metal screws were a bit too long, and acted as "tearing points" inside to the pipe and wiring.

 Above shows the reason why we never use PVC plastic check valves - - - they just cannot hold up.
 The screw is merely assisting to hold open the crack so it can be viewed more easily.